blockpy-edu/blockpy/server/README.md

 Now you can open your browser and navigate to "https://localhost:5000" and start interacting with the environment.

+If you don't want to deal with SSL stuff, you can also start using it without setting up a secure local connection:

+    python manage.py runserver

 Installing on a Server
 ======================